 We did a state-wide analysis of lockdowns during the second wave.
 In the first wave, there was uniform lockdown across the country, so there was nothing much available to compare.
 In the second wave, different states adopted different levels of lockdown.
 Our conclusion from SUTRA analysis is that a very strict lockdown is not substantially better than a medium-level lockdown.
 [In the latter] People can go to offices and other different places, even when it does not allow indoor crowding activities and such.
 Lockdowns of all kinds reduce beta.
 That is a given.
 What we found though was that the reduction in beta achieved by a medium type of lockdown was as good as the ones achieved by a strict lockdown [where except for emergency services, nothing much is permitted].

-4. One of the criticisms against SUTRA was that it failed to consider some of the larger population dynamics, how different demographics interacted with each other, and other questions that could be crucial in interpreting the data.
+4. One of the criticisms against SUTRA was that it failed to consider some of the larger population dynamics, how different demographics interacted with each other, and the question of the Infection Fatality Rate [the proportion of deaths among infected].

 Having too many parameters introduces more error into the system.
 Inferring those parameter values becomes too challenging.
 [The point was that] Different states followed different trajectories, for different reasons.
 Whichever path they took, they tried to do a good job.
 Some people criticise Kerala [because of high infection rate], as they also do for other states, but the decisions are taken in good faith.
 We can follow the pandemic trajectory of the different states, but what we learn from one state cannot be translated into another.